Texas stunner: No. 14 Abilene Christian ousts ‘Horns 53-52

 But the Longhorns were too careless and too impatient against the Wildcats’ swarming defense.

 It was ugly, physical basketball, exactly the formula for the Wildcats to pull off the upset.
-They had the seventh-best scoring defense in the country this season, giving up just 60 points per game.
-They smothered Nicholls State in the Southland Conference title game, holding them to 45 points in a 34-point victory.
+They had the seventh-best scoring defense in the country this season, giving up just 60 points per game, and led the nation in forcing turnovers.
+They smothered Nicholls State 79-45 in the Southland Conference title game.

 Texas was held 23 points below its season average.
-The 23 turnovers were a season high, and the Longhorns took 27 fewer shots than ACU.
+The 23 turnovers were the most for the program in eight years, and the Longhorns took 27 fewer shots than ACU.

 “It just doesn’t feel real.
 I feel like I’m trying to wake up from a bad dream,” Coleman said.